 Geosure safety app

-This isn’t something you buy – it’s free and I love it!
-It allows you to research your destination’s safety score ahead of time, and on a much more local and specific level than government advisories offer.
+This little app allows you to research your destination’s safety score ahead of time, and on a much more local and specific level than government advisories.
+Find out more – it’s free.

 Travel journals

 Ah, how I love stationery!
-This is one of those women’s travel accessories that can be just as lovely as it is practical.
-Keeping track of your journeys, feelings and experiences in a travel journal is an amazing way to record your adventures or relive them when you’re home.
-Here is my list of gorgeous travel journals.
+Here is my list of gorgeous travel journals for those of you who want to keep track of your journeys, feelings and adventures – an amazing way to record your adventures or relive them when you’re home..

 Kindle